dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 The order is `Product | Serial | Board Serial (MLB)`

-The `Type` part gets copied to Generic -&gt; SystemProductName.
+The `Type` part gets copied to Generic -> SystemProductName.

-The `Serial` part gets copied to Generic -&gt; SystemSerialNumber.
+The `Serial` part gets copied to Generic -> SystemSerialNumber.

-The `Board Serial` part gets copied to Generic -&gt; MLB.
+The `Board Serial` part gets copied to Generic -> MLB.

-The `SmUUID` part gets copied toto Generic -&gt; SystemUUID.
+The `SmUUID` part gets copied toto Generic -> SystemUUID.

-We set Generic -&gt; ROM to either an Apple ROM \(dumped from a real Mac\), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`.
+We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`.
 After install follow the [Fixing iServices](/post-install/iservices.md) page on how to find your real MAC Address)

 **Reminder that you want either an invalid serial or valid serial numbers but those not in use, you want to get a message back like: "Invalid Serial" or "Purchase Date not Validated"**